Psychologist in Chapel Hill, NC

-Dr. Jeanne Steffen’s mission is to provide the highest quality psychological services that are designed to affect healthy, long-term changes that will improve people’s quality of life.
+Dr. Jeanne Steffen, Psychologist, has a mission is to provide the highest quality psychological services that are designed to affect healthy, long-term changes that will improve people’s quality of life.
 Dr. Steffen specializes in using techniques that are backed by science and proven effective to make strong positive changes in the least amount of time possible.
 A multi-cultural and faceted approach for an all-encompassing life quality change is important to Dr. Steffen.

 Dr. Steffen focuses on providing individual psychotherapy to middle school aged (12 and above) people with a variety of psychological and mental health needs.